zgompert/PhyloIntroBiochem/README.md

 Mini-lecture slides

 ## Data

-This assumes you have DNA sequence data from a gene and organism of interest in a fasta file, and that you want to estimate of phylogeny centered on this gene and species.
-Such a phylogeny could include the same gene in additional species or populations or other members of the same gene family or both.
-In this example, I am starting with an opsin gene from *Drosophila melanogaster* (for arbitrary reasons).
+This assumes that you have DNA sequence data for a gene and organism of interest in a FASTA file, and that you want to estimate a phylogeny centered on this gene and species.
+Such a phylogeny could include the same gene from additional species or populations, other members of the same gene family, or both.
+In this example, I begin with an opsin gene from *Drosophila melanogaster* (chosen arbitrarily).

 [DmelOpsin.fasta](https://github.com/user-attachments/files/25432149/sequence.txt)